freenode/web-7.0/content/kb/connect/chat.md

 freenode is also reachable via [Tor<i class="fa fa-external-link" aria-hidden="true"></i>](https://www.torproject.org/), bound to some restrictions.
-You can't directly connect to chat.freenode.net via Tor but rather have to use the following hidden service as server address:
+You can't directly connect to chat.freenode.net via Tor; use the following hidden service as the server address instead:

     freenodeok2gncmy.onion